GoldenIsAProtogen/GoldensGorillaNametagsMC/README.md

-# GoldensGorillaNametags
+# GoldensGorillaNametagsMC

-GoldensGorillaNametags is a Gorilla Tag mod that displays detailed player information such as names, platforms, FPS/refresh rate, cosmetics, and more — all with extensive customization to fit your preferred style.
+GoldensGorillaNametagsMC is a Gorilla Tag mod that displays detailed player information such as names, platforms, FPS/refresh rate, cosmetics, and more — all with extensive customization to fit your preferred style.

 Nearly every aspect of nametags can be adjusted: size, outlines, height, icons, update speed, and additional visual options.
 It also includes special features like GFriends integration and advanced platform detection.